ethereum/go-ethereum/docs/_getting-started/dev-mode.md

 -   Sets max peers to 0 (meaning Geth does not search for peers)
 -   Turns off discovery by other nodes (meaning the node is invisible to other nodes)
 -   Sets the gas price to 0 (no cost to send transactions)
--   Uses the Clique proof-of-authority consensus engine with which allows blocks to be mined as-needed without excessive CPU and memory consumption
+-   Uses the Clique proof-of-authority consensus engine which allows blocks to be mined as-needed without excessive CPU and memory consumption
 -   Uses on-demand block generation, producing blocks when transactions are waiting to be mined

 This configuration enables developers to experiment with Geth's source code or develop new applications without having to sync to a pre-existing public network.
 Blocks are only mined when there are pending transactions.
 Developers can break things on this network without affecting other users.
 This page will demonstrate how to spin up a local Geth testnet and a simple smart contract will be deployed to it using the Remix online integrated development environment (IDE).